General FAQs

 Contributions

-Individuals are not allowed to contribute to a DPSP.
-Once your account under the DPSP is set up, your company will make contributions to it in accordance with the terms of the plan.
+No. only employers may contribute to a DPSP.
+Once your DPSP is set up, your employer will make contributions to it in accordance with the terms of the plan.

-Contributions to a DPSP result in a pension adjustment, which reduces the amount an individual can contribute to an RRSP.
-Pension adjustments impact your RRSP contribution room for the year following the DPSP contribution and are recorded on your T4 tax form.
+Yes.
+Contributions to your DPSP result in a pension adjustment, which reduces the amount you can contribute to an RRSP.
+Pension adjustments impact your RRSP contribution room for the year following the DPSP contribution and are recorded on your T4.

 Vesting